If you're considering an expensive cash advance loan to cover unforeseen expenses, make sure you check out your other options, first.

 Not all bad credit loans are of the short-term variety.
 Some come with longer repayment terms and an amortizing payment structure where you pay the loan off in a series of regularly scheduled payments—just like regular personal loans!

-These are installment loans, and they’re worth a look.
+These are installment loans, and they may be worth a look.
 While it’s tough to make broad statements across the many different lenders, borrowers, and local regulations governing these types of loans, the right bad credit installment loan could be a much better option for you than a short-term cash advance.

 The right bad credit loan will have lower rates than a payday cash advance or title loan, and it will also come with more manageably sized payments that fit your budget.
-And certain bad credit installment lenders, like OppLoans, also report your payment information to the credit bureaus, which means that making your payments on time could help raise your score!
+The lender may even report your payment information to the credit bureaus, which means that making your payments on time could help raise your score!

 If you’re considering a bad credit installment loan, take a look at whether or not the lender checks your ability to repay.
 While these loans are generally considered “no credit check loans”—because the lenders don’t run a hard credit check when you apply—some lenders still do their due diligence.

 In case you’re not familiar with them, here’s how pawn shops work.
 You bring in a valuable piece of property and you use it as collateral to secure a small-dollar loan.
 You then have a set amount of time to pay the loan back, which varies from state to state, and oftentimes you’ll have an option to extend).
 If you don’t pay the loan back (plus interest) the pawn shop is able to sell your collateral.
 That’s it!

 Obviously, there are downsides to this: namely, the loss of your valuables!
 Plus, you’ll be hard-pressed to receive a loan that’s actually worth the item’s full value.